YaDev/maui-vue-app/README.md

 ### Building the Project

-**Build the project using VSCode .NET MAUI extension** or build it manually, using the following commands:
+**Build the project using VSCode .NET MAUI or .NET Meteor extensions** or build it manually, using the following commands:

 - **Windows:**